 Consider these examples:

-—College dropout H. Wayne Huizenga borrowed $5,000 from a family member to buy a used garbage truck, which he drove each workday starting at 2 a.m. to haul trash to a South Florida dump.
+- College dropout H. Wayne Huizenga borrowed $5,000 from a family member to buy a used garbage truck, which he drove each workday starting at 2 a.m. to haul trash to a South Florida dump.
 Out of those humble beginnings grew the national empire of Waste Management Inc., making a fortune for Huizenga, who since moved on to other pursuits, and had a net worth of $2.8 billion at the time of his death in 2018.

-- Jeff Bezos quit a Wall Street hedge fund job to sell books online from his garage in Seattle; that grew into Amazon.com, making the billionaire the nation’s 11th richest person, Forbes says.
+- Jeff Bezos quit a Wall Street hedge fund job to sell books online from his garage in Seattle; that grew into Amazon.com, making the billionaire the world’s 2nd richest person, according to Forbes.

-—Michael Bloomberg, fired from Salomon Brothers, didn’t wallow.
+- Michael Bloomberg, fired from Salomon Brothers, didn’t wallow.
 In 1982 he started his own financial firm, Bloomberg LLP.
-The New York City mayor is currently the 10th wealthiest American, according to Forbes, and owns at least 10 homes.
+The New York City mayor is currently the world’s 12th wealthiest person, according to Forbes, and owns at least 10 homes.

-—Larry Ellison quit a programming job in 1977 to use $2,000 of his own cash to co-found a company that would release Oracle 2.
-He’s currently the third-richest American, Forbes says.
+- Larry Ellison quit a programming job in 1977 to use $2,000 of his own cash to co-found a company that would release Oracle 2.
+He’s currently the world’s eighth-richest person, according to Forbes.

-—Paul Allen quit what he considered a dead-end job at Honeywell to start Microsoft with an old school friend, Bill Gates.
+- Paul Allen quit what he considered a dead-end job at Honeywell to start Microsoft with an old school friend, Bill Gates.
 They were driven by dreams that computers would become commonplace.
 “We talked about a computer on every desk and in every home,” Gates told The Telegraph.
 “It’s been amazing to see so much of that dream become a reality and touch so many lives.
 I never imagined what an incredible and important company would spring from those original ideas.”
-Gates is now America’s richest person and Allen ranks 20th, Forbes says.
+Gates is now the fourth richest person in the world, according to Forbes.

 “Starting your own business is the greatest way to achieve economic independence,” says Kander of the Kauffman Foundation, “and to change the world.”